Free Government Money for Seniors

 Income

 Another option to receive free government money for seniors over 65 is through Supplemental Security Income (SSI).
 This is a cash benefit you can receive in addition to Social Security benefits if you’re 65 or older, blind, or disabled.
-You may be able to receive as much as $967 a month as an individual or $1,450 as a couple.
+You may be eligible to receive as much as $967 per month as an individual or $1,450 per month as a couple.

 Free Money for Disabled Seniors